dakshhhhh16/dakshhhhh16/README.md

 ## About Me

 I'm a software developer, machine learning enthusiast and an active open source developer interested in backend systems, DevOps, and applied AI.
-Currently selected as a Google Summer of Code 2026 mentee with the University of Alaska, working on the TENeT project.
-I enjoy building reliable systems, contributing to developer-facing tools, and learning through practical engineering work.

 ## 🛠️ Tech Stack